 Modification: Option to drop to a kneeling plank position for the partner high fives.

-2. Push Up + Partner Hand Press
+Push Up and Partner Hand Press

 Targets: Chest, shoulders, triceps, back, abs and core muscles.